Markov chain Monte Carlo without evaluating the target: an auxiliary variable approach: Additional Experiments

 Figure \ref{fig:10d-lin-hmc} compares HMC with 2, 5, and 10 leapfrog steps.
 Their performances are similar for all acceptance rates, with 10 leapfrog steps being slightly better.
 Therefore, the HMC used in Section \ref{subsec:robust regression experiment} uses 10 leapfrog steps.

-\subsection{50-dimensional robust linear regression}
+We also provide experimental results with a larger data size for the robust regression example.
+We set $N=200000$ and the other settings remain the same.
+The MSE vs time/iteration comparison is summarized in Figure \ref{fig:10d-20w-lin-vs-iter}, and the ESS/s comparison are summarized in Table \ref{tab:10d-20w-lin-ess}.

+\subsection{50-dimensional Robust Linear Regression}

-We compare Poisson-Barker, Poisson-MALA, PoissonMH, random-walk Metropolis, MALA, Barker and HMC in a 50-dimensional robust linear regression example.
+We compare Poisson--Barker, Poisson--MALA, PoissonMH, random-walk Metropolis, MALA, Barker and HMC in a 50-dimensional robust linear regression example.
 All setups are the same as in Section \ref{subsec:robust regression experiment}, except for $d = 50$, and the number of leapfrog steps in HMC is 5.

 Figure \ref{fig:50d-lin-vs-time} shows the MSE of estimating the true coefficients over time.
 Figure \ref{fig:50d-lin-vs-iter} shows the MSE comparison over iteration count.
 Table \ref{tab:50d-lin-ess} compares the ESS/s.
 Figure \ref{fig:50d-lin-hmc} compares HMC with 2, 5, and 10 leapfrog steps.
 The higher dimensionality slows the mixing of all algorithms compared to Section \ref{subsec:robust regression experiment}, but all our conclusions remain valid.
 Our Poisson--MALA and Poisson--Barker outperform all other algorithms.